saltstack/relenv/docs/source/developer/index.rst

 Mayflower's Developer API
 =========================

-This is documentation on the internals of mayflower.
+This is documentation on the internals of relenv.

 .. note::

-    There is no public API for mayflower.
-This documentation is intended for those developing on, and contributing to, mayflower.
+    There is no public API for relenv.
+This documentation is intended for those developing on, and contributing to, relenv.

 .. toctree::
     :maxdepth: 1